NilVentosa/number-server/README.md

 -V, --version Print version information and exit.

+### Assumptions

++ A line is considered to be terminated by any one of a line feed ('\n'), a carriage return ('\r'), a carriage return followed immediately by a line feed, or by reaching the end-of-file (EOF).
++ Duplicated nine decimal digit sequences are considered a valid input.
+For that reason they don't cause client disconnection.
+But they are not written to the file.
++ New clients are allowed to connect after reaching the active client limit, but no input is processed from that client until an active client disconnects.

-## Task instructions
+# Task instructions
 Using any of the following programming language (taking performance into consideration): Java, Kotlin, Python, Go, write a server ("Application") that opens a socket and restricts input to at most 5 concurrent clients.
 Clients will connect to the Application and write one or more numbers of 9 digit numbers, each number followed by a application-native newline sequence, and then close the connection.
 The Application must write a de- duplicated list of